BashCrash3rs/BashCrash3rs.github.io/_posts/2022-05-08-SDCTF-2022-Mann Hunt.md

 ![mann codes homepage](https://user-images.githubusercontent.com/104336820/167343215-25835972-74c2-4cc6-80b4-93a103524966.png)

 Before trying anything else, we inspect the website from our Firefox browser by right clicking on the page and selecting Inspect.
 Within the <code class="language-plaintext highlighter-rouge"><head></head></code> tags we can see that there is some useful metadata here.
-We can see a link to github repository
+We can see a link to a github repository.

 ![mannhub source github](https://user-images.githubusercontent.com/104336820/167346888-4c10310d-c9f8-48d0-bdd5-37d3c4d570eb.png)

+&nbsp;
+## Pivoting to the Github repo -->

+Once we are